Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 • Reduce roaming aggressiveness if your Wi-Fi keeps switching between access points.

-• Try disabling auto band switching if 5 GHz is unstable.
+• Try disabling automatic band switching if 5 GHz is unstable.

 Reset Network Settings (24H2) and Clear Old Wi-Fi Profiles

 Go to Settings > Network & internet > Advanced network settings > Network reset.
-This resets adapters and clears stale stack issues that sometimes appear after 24H2 upgrades.
+Use this later in the process, because it removes installed network adapters and resets their settings to defaults after restart.

 Before a full reset, try these commands in Windows Terminal (Admin):